lingtalfi/Light_Kit_Editor/personal/mydoc/pages/conception-notes.md

 - provider: string, the [dot name](https://github.com/karayabin/universe-snapshot#the-planet-dot-name) of the plugin providing the website
 - engine: string, which engine to use for this website (db or babyYaml)
 - identifier: string, a unique identifier for this website.
 This will be used as a reference internally
-- ?rootDir: string, only necessary for the babyYaml engine: the root dir of the website files.
-The ${app_dir} tag will be resolved to the application root directory.
+- ?rootDir: string, the root dir of the website files.
+    It must start with The ${app_dir} tag, which will be either:
+    - resolved to the application root directory
+    - stripped out (internally) to get the relative path to the root dir depending on the methods used.

+    While this is mostly useful with the babyYaml engine type, the db engine also uses it if you use the **$root** alias in your layout path.
+    In that case, the **$root** alias is replaced with the value of this rootDir property.

 - label: string, the human label for the website, will be used in the gui
 - ?theme: string, the default theme to use for this website, see our [kit-theme](https://github.com/lingtalfi/Light_Kit_Editor/blob/master/doc/pages/kit-theme.md) page for more info
 - ...: other properties might be added